MARLART/cse210/final/FinalProject/readme.txt

 2. Will buying an electric or hybrid car save me money?
     This program compares the yearly costs of owning both cars - it does not include depreciation It looks at differences in petrol, insurance and repair costs.
-It also looks at repayments and / or interest lost because you have less money in your savings account.
+It also looks at loan repayments and / or interest lost because you have less money in your savings account.